-- Rewards: 5 percent cash back on the first $25,000 spent in combined purchases at office supply stores and on internet, cable and phone services each account anniversary year; 2 percent back on the first $25,000 spent in combined purchases at gas stations and restaurants each account anniversary year; 1 percent back on everything else
+- Rewards: 5 percent cash back on the first $25,000 spent in combined purchases at office supply stores and on internet, cable and phone services each account anniversary year; 2 percent cash back on the first $25,000 spent in combined purchases at gas stations and restaurants each account anniversary year; 1 percent cash back on everything else

 - Annual fee: $0

 While earning 5 percent cash back on certain business purchases is truly excellent, it’s important to note the $25,000 cap for each bonus category.
 If you spend more than $2,084 per month (on average) at office supply stores and on internet, cable and phone services each year, you’ll max out the 5 percent category, after which you’ll only earn 1 percent back.
 The same is true for earning 2 percent back on the first $25,000 spent in combined purchases at gas stations and restaurants each account anniversary year.

 For the most part, these limits make the Ink Business Cash Credit Card a better option for businesses with low-to-average regular expenses.
 Of course, you can also use the Ink Business Cash within its bonus categories until you meet the $25,000 spending threshold for each one.
 After that, you could switch to another business credit card that offers more than 1 percent back on those purchases.

 How to maximize rewards earned with the Ink Business Cash

 If you do decide the Ink Business Cash Credit Card is worth it, there are steps you can take to get the most out of it.
 For example:

 - Make sure you always use your card in its bonus categories.
 Use this card until you reach the $25,000 combined spending threshold in both the 2 percent and 5 percent categories.